 Williams and St. Thomas were in the Final Four here two years ago.
 The Ephs lost in the national semifinal to the College of Wooster.
 St. Thomas beat Middlebury and then defeated Wooster to claim the national title.

 "No one's talking about it, but this is the bracket of darkness," Williams coach Mike Maker said during Thursday's Media Day in the Salem Civic Center.
 "There's not a lot of hope in it.
-It was the most difficult collection of teams on our side that we've faced in my tenure, without question.

 "Not a lot of people have us having a remote chance of beating St. Thomas."